 Well, they signify the quality of insulation and tell you how warm your quilt will keep you.

 Try this.
 Sit on a down cushion or slide under a down comforter.
 You'll notice a difference right away.
-Down filling tends to be softer and will compress as you add weight onto it, however it also regains its normal shape quickly.
+Down filling tends to be softer and will compress as you add weight to it, however, it also regains its normal shape quickly.
 That's because the clusters possess loft and are naturally designed to maintain their original form.

 Now coming to the product that attracts the most questions.
 Down Pillows!

-It is true that, finer and more luxurious option, goose-down pillows also carry a higher price point, as the materials used to create them are not as readily available or easy to find.
-But, these are the top reasons you should consider switching to down bedding and invest in better sleep:- Easily and naturally contours to your body
+It is true that the finer and more luxurious option goose-down pillows carry a higher price point since the materials used to create them are not as readily available or easy to find.
+But, these are the top reasons you should consider switching to down bedding and invest in better sleep:

 - Allows natural breathability